 Quakers have been committed to peace, equality, simplicity and integrity throughout history, and are known for work to bring about social change over the years, such as on the abolition of the slave trade, the relief of suffering in wartime, improving living conditions for factory workers and the introduction of same-sex marriage.

-You can read more about the story of Quakers at www.quaker.org.uk/faith.
+You can read more about the story of Quakers at www.quaker.org.uk/intro-quakers.

-About Quakers in Britain
+About Britain Yearly Meeting